Key Takeaways

 When to Salt

-• Pre-Treatment: Applying a brine solution before a snowstorm can prevent ice from bonding tightly to the pavement.
-This makes post-storm clearing faster and reduces the overall amount of salt needed later.
+- Pre-Treatment: Applying liquid brine before a storm helps prevent ice from bonding to the pavement.

 How Much Salt to Apply

-Over-application of salt is a common mistake that can damage your driveway and the environment.
-A general guideline is 1–2 pounds of rock salt per 100 square feet.
-For larger areas, consider using a walk-behind spreader to ensure even distribution and prevent overuse.
+Over-application is one of the most common mistakes.
+A general rule of thumb is approximately 1–2 pounds of rock salt per 100 square feet.
+Using a spreader helps ensure even coverage and reduces waste.

 Maintenance and Prevention Strategies